Regularization of linear regression model#

 By optimizing alpha, we see that the training and testing scores are close.
 It indicates that our model is not overfitting.

 When fitting the ridge regressor, we also requested to store the error found during cross-validation (by setting the parameter store_cv_values=True).
-We will plot the mean squared error for the different alphas regularization strength that we tried.
+We can plot the mean squared error for the different alphas regularization strengths that we tried.
 The error bars represent one standard deviation of the average mean square error across folds for a given value of alpha.

 mse_alphas = [